chakra-ui/zag/README.md

 - `e2e-react` : Starts the E2E tests for the React project
 - `e2e-vue` : Starts the E2E tests for the Vue project
 - `e2e-solid` : Starts the E2E tests for the Solid project
+- `e2e-svelte` : Starts the E2E tests for the Svelte project

 ### Contributing new machines/features